Temporal Straightening for Latent Planning: Experiments

+Motivated by~\Cref{img:heatmap}, where the aggregation head produces a smoother long-range distance signal than spatial features alone, we add a global goal cost for long-horizon planning.
+Specifically, we keep the spatial goal cost and add a goal cost computed in the aggregated feature space: $\mathcal{L}_{\mathrm{plan}}=\mathcal{L}_{\mathrm{spatial}}+0.1\mathcal{L}_{\mathrm{agg}}$.
+Here, $\mathcal{L}_{\mathrm{spatial}}$ measures squared goal distance over spatial features, while $\mathcal{L}_{\mathrm{agg}}$ measures squared goal distance after applying the aggregation head.
+As shown in the last two rows of~\Cref{tab:long_horizon}, this combined cost improves over using the spatial cost alone across all models under MPC.
+These results suggest that long-horizon planning may benefit from objectives that combine fine-grained local costs with global distance geometry.

-\paragraph{Teleported-PointMaze.} DINOv2 embeddings primarily reflect visual similarity, whereas our straightening objective is designed to align the latent space with temporal dynamics.
-To test whether straightening truly captures dynamics rather than exploiting appearance cues, we introduce \emph{Teleported-PointMaze} with modified transitions: touching the right wall instantly teleports the agent to the left side (Details in~\Cref{appendix:teleportation}).
-This creates states that look similar (e.g., near walls) but have drastically different temporal distances, so relying on visual similarity alone can be misleading.
+\paragraph{Teleported-PointMaze.} Pretrained visual embeddings primarily reflect visual similarity, whereas our straightening objective is designed to align the latent space with temporal dynamics.
+To test whether straightening truly captures dynamics rather than exploiting appearance cues, we introduce \emph{Teleported-PointMaze} with modified transitions: touching the right wall instantly teleports the agent to the left side (see~\Cref{appendix:teleportation}).
+This creates states that are far in the pixel space but have small temporal distance.
 We visualize a representative success case in~\Cref{img:teleport_str_comp}, where the straightened model plans to reach the target by leveraging teleportation.

+\paragraph{Limitations and future directions.} Our current formulation focuses on continuous goal-conditioned latent planning with a symmetric Euclidean goal cost, which may be suboptimal under asymmetric or irreversible dynamics.
+While our curvature regularizer straightens observed latent transitions and does not itself assume reversibility, such settings may require directional planning costs such as quasimetrics.
+Furthermore, the gains from using an aggregation head for long-horizon planning suggest that regularization and planning objectives do not necessarily operate in the prediction latent space: the world model can learn dynamics in one space, while the planner optimizes a task- and geometry-aware objective in a projected space.